JotinKumar/runpodapps/.github/CONTRIBUTING.md

 Troubleshooting:

 - Do not override `tags` in the workflow; they are defined in `docker-bake.hcl`.
-- Use the “Dev Build” workflow to test changes without tagging.
+- Use the "Dev Build" workflow to test changes without tagging.
-- Check container logs under `/workspace/runpod-slim/*.log` if runtime issues occur.
+- Check container logs in `/workspace` directories (e.g., `/workspace/comfy/comfyui.log`) if runtime issues occur.

 ## Opening PRs